fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 recent papers that the course staff thought were conceptually interesting and promising.

-The following sections will go through each of the modules, the required papers that you will read (refer to the [course website](https://www.cs.cmu.edu/~15712/syllabus.html) if you are also interested in the optional papers), and some of my thoughts on them so you have a pretty good idea of what to expect.
-An interesting thing to note is that the scope of all the papers will touch almost all the systems classes that are offered at CMU.
+The following sections will go through each of the modules and the required papers that you will read (refer to the [course website](https://www.cs.cmu.edu/~15712/syllabus.html) if you are also interested in the optional papers), and a short description of what the paper is about so you can get a pretty good sense of what is covered.
+A cool thing to note is that the scope of all the papers will touch almost all the systems classes offered at CMU.

 ## Part 1: Concurrency, Ordering, Races
 - [Implementing Remote Procedure Calls (Birrell'84), SigOps HoF paper](https://www.cs.cmu.edu/~15712/papers/birrell84.pdf) - introduced the now-standard design of RPC calls with interfaces and caller/callee stubs for distributed communication.